|

 knots instead.
 Business is based upon

 doing – and “knowing” what to do.
-Yet we
+Yet we seem to

-explicit knowledge and then just do it.
+knowledge and then just do it.
+And in

-And in fact we should just
+fact we should just do it, because right then

-do it, because right then and there we are generating our very own and
+and there we are generating our very own and essential new tacit

-However, far, far, too often in our modern society we are awash with
+often in our modern society we are awash with the needed explicit knowledge

-the needed explicit knowledge and yet we fail to act upon it, we fail to do
+and yet we fail to act upon it, we fail to do the doing part.
+Why?
+The answer is

-believe that we have confirmed tacitly that stops us from looking afresh at any new explicit knowledge
+we have confirmed tacitly that stops us from looking afresh

-and then seeking to confirm or refute it.
+at any new explicit knowledge and then seeking to confirm or refute it.
+In a nutshell it is damn hard to be

-analytical about new ideas; they are always examined with respect to our old
+examined with respect to our old ideas.

-put it another way.
+another way.
 We can access the

 “know-why” through explicit means, and this allows us to order and classify